 I have not completed my education but should be finished in time for the next COPR Exam.
 Can I apply now to ensure I get a seat to write?

-As of October 2019, applicants will be able to apply for the exam before they finish their course of study.
+Candidates may apply for the exam before they finish their course of study.
 Applications are due 7 weeks before the exam date.
 The booking window to purchase seats opens 5 weeks prior to the exam and closes 4 weeks prior to the exam.
 Verification of successful completion of a course of study must be provided to the provincial regulator a minimum of 14 calendar days prior to the exam date or the seat purchase will be cancelled and COPR’s refund policy would apply.

 Is there a list of protocols for drugs and call responses for candidates to review in preparation for the exam?

 The COPR Exam does not focus on protocols as they vary between provinces.
 All exam questions link to competencies in the National Occupational Competency Profile (NOCP).
 The NOCP has an appendix with drug classifications.
 The NOCP can be found on the Paramedic Association of Canada website.

 I become very nervous when I write exams; can I have more time to write my COPR exam?

 Additional time is granted to candidates who provide evidence supporting the need for Testing Accommodation.
 To request an accommodation for a physical, cognitive or other special need, candidates should complete the Request for Testing Accommodation Application Form.
 (Note: EMR Candidates can apply for accommodation on the EMR exam application).
 Requests for testing accommodation are considered on a case-by-case basis and must be supported but the Examination Disability Information Form, when disability is the grounds for the accommodation request.
 Requests received fewer than 35 business days before the exam date will not be accepted except in unusual circumstances.